Anant-mishra1729/ExData_Plotting1/README.md

+# Course Project 1

 ## Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
 In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]